Daphne Kalotay: Biography

-Kalotay was raised in Madison, New Jersey and attended Vassar College.
-In 1993, she moved to Brookline, Massachusetts to attend Boston University's Masters Program in Creative Writing and remained at Boston University to complete a PhD in Modern and Contemporary Literature at the now-defunct University Professors Program.
+Kalotay was raised in Madison, New Jersey, and attended Vassar College.
+In 1993, she moved to Brookline, Massachusetts, to attend Boston University's Masters Program in Creative Writing and remained at Boston University to complete a PhD in Modern and Contemporary Literature at the now-defunct University Professors Program.
 Studying under her advisor Saul Bellow, she wrote a dissertation on the Canadian writer Mavis Gallant and graduated in 1998.

 In 1999, she moved to Vermont for a term position at Middlebury College, where she taught for the English department.
-She return to Massachusetts in 2002 and since then has lived in the Boston area.
-From 2012-2014, she served as co-president of the Women's National Book Association's Boston chapter.
+She returned to Massachusetts in 2002 and since then has lived in the Boston area.
+From 2012 to 2014, she served as co-president of the Women's National Book Association's Boston chapter.
 In 2017, her short story "Relativity" was the One City/One Story Boston selection.